DisruptionSystemsINC/RipperCurse/README.md

 No, i won't fix the messy code.

-To run, place this .jar and the modpack zip into you ./minecraft/versions/[profile name] folder and run the jar using `java -jar CurseRipper.jar --ModFile [filename]`
+To run, place this .jar and the modpack zip into your MC profile folder and run the jar using `java -jar CurseRipper.jar --ModFile [filename]`
-That's all, your machine will download the files from curseforge using wget and you are good to go
+Make sure you set this folder as your game folder for the instance, else you will launch from the default gamefolder That's all, your machine will download the files from curseforge using wget and you are good to go